 Who is Oxford PV?

-Oxford PV™ – The Perovskite Company™ – is the pioneer and technology leader in the field of perovskite solar cells.
+Oxford PV is the pioneer and technology leader in the field of perovskite solar cells.
 The company was established in 2010, as a spin-out from the University of Oxford.
-Today, we have the largest global team exclusively focused on developing and commercialising a perovskite-based solar technology.
+It focuses exclusively on developing and commercialising a perovskite-based solar technology.

 What is this?